-Hay-fever is usually a seasonal (mid-summer) problem but can start earlier and even drag on until late autumn.
+Seasonal hay fever affects people allergic to pollens and therefore occurs mainly in spring and summer but can even drag on until late autumn.
 Most sufferers are troubled with grass pollen only (10,000 pollen grains fit on the tip of a pin) but a significant number are troubled with a combination of tree and grass pollen allergy.
 Their season starts in early spring with mild nasal irritation.
-By the time the summer months arrive they are already compromised so that even small amounts of grass pollen can trigger quite aggressive hay-fever.
+By the time the summer months arrive they are already compromised so that even small amounts of grass pollen can trigger quite aggressive symptoms.
 If the summer is especially warm and sunny with high surges of pollen, then those three to four months can be a write-off.
 For those with the extra burden of mould spore allergy hay fever misery can drag on through the autumn/fall months.

 - Blocked and runny nose